 IoT, edge of cloud powering up new business opportunities

-The internet of things - and the move to digitise equipment outside of traditional data centres and computer rooms - is powering up new opportunities for resellers, according to power management company Eaton, which says demand is running high for power and environmental protection on the fringes of the cloud.
+The internet of things - and the move to digitise equipment outside of traditional data centers and computer rooms - is powering up new opportunities for resellers, according to power management company Eaton, which says demand is running high for power and environmental protection on the fringes of the cloud.

 The answer, he says, lies in internet of things and edge of cloud.